COACH NICK AGUILA

 1st Overall AG winner at 2021 USAT Duathlon National Championships

-2nd Overall finisher at 2021 USAT Duathlon Nationals in both Non-Draft Standard and Draft-Legal Sprint
+2nd Overall finisher at 2021 USAT Duathlon National Championships in both Non-Draft Standard and Draft-Legal Sprint